rsp0225/Google-Homepage/README.md

 ## Usage

-This project is a static website replica of the Google homepage.
+This project is a static website replica of the Google homepage and for educational and learning purposes only.
 You can interact with it in the same way you would with the original Google homepage.

 ## Credits